Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

 \subsubsection{Two-dimensional domain}

-In the numerical experiments, we investigate inverting full-waveform data in two dimensions using the target $\Omega_1$ of \cite{sorsa2020time} with unitless diameter 0.28 scaled to the estimated diameter 160 m ($s = 571$) of Dimorphos; see Figure \ref{fig:p_exact}.
-The interior part of $\Omega_1$ is given the relative real permittivity $\varepsilon'_r = 4$ excluding three voids with vacuum permittivity ($\varepsilon'_r = 1$) and a surface layer (mantle) with real relative permittivity value of $\varepsilon'_r = 3$.
-The permittivity of asteroid minerals such as kaolinite and dunite match roughly these values regarding solid and powder composition for the interior and surface layer, respectively.
-The loss tangent $\updelta$ which determines the imaginary part of the complex relative permittivity $\varepsilon_r = (1 + i \updelta ) \varepsilon'_r$ is considered as a nuisance parameter.
+In the numerical experiments, we investigate inverting full-waveform data in two dimensions using the target $\Omega_1$ of \cite{sorsa2020time} with unitless diameter 0.28 scaled to the estimated diameter 160 m ($s = 571$) of Dimorphos and a synthetic orbit of diameter 0.32; see Figure \ref{fig:p_exact}.
+The far-field formulation is omitted due to the difference in attenuation between 2- and 3-Dimensional domain \cite{takala2018far}.
+We considered a background model with a constant permittivity $\tilde{\varepsilon}_r' = 4$ and a detailed (exact) model $\Omega_1$ as shown in Figure \ref{fig:p_exact}.
+The interior part of the detailed model is given a real relative permittivity $\varepsilon'_r = 4$, excluding the three voids having a vacuum permittivity ($\varepsilon'_r = 1$) and the surface layer (mantle) with real relative permittivity value of $\varepsilon'_r = 3$.
+The existence of a surface layer for an asteroid target is predicted in the impact studies by \cite{jutzi2017formation} and the overall structure is considered to have a relatively low density \cite{carry2012density}.
+The permittivity of asteroid minerals such as kaolinite and dunite match roughly these values regarding solid and powder composition (with grain size distribution of approximately 1-10 $\mu$m) for the interior and surface layer, respectively \cite{herique2002dielectric,Herique2018}.
+The loss tangent $\updelta$ which determines the imaginary part of the complex relative permittivity $\varepsilon_r = (1 + i \updelta ) \varepsilon'_r$ is considered as a nuisance parameter, as the internal absorption distribution is known to be challenging to be reconstructed \cite{barriot1999two}.
+Hence, we are not inverting for this parameter, but it causes an error source in the simulation.
 We set $\updelta$ to be in the range from 0.0005 to 0.04 proposed for asteroid minerals in \cite{kofman2012}.
+Here, we consider the internal absorption simply as a source of error; however, it should be noted that for an average loss tangent $\tan(\updelta) = 0.008$ and $\varepsilon'_r = 4$, an attenuation of 30 dB/km is fully realistic when using a frequency of 20 MHz and 78 dB/km when using 60 MHz given by $-8.68\alpha$, where $\alpha = \frac{2\pi f}{\mathtt{c}_0} \sqrt{ \frac{\varepsilon'_r}{2} \sqrt{1+\left(\frac{\varepsilon''_r}{\varepsilon'_r}\right)^2}-1}$ \cite{ulaby2014microwave}.